AndrewWu29/andrewwu29.github.io/content/en/posts/Stepbystep_create_you_own_blog_by_Hugo.md

 ## Finally

 It's my first public tutorial!
-And I refer to lots of articles then finally I have this result, I hope this tutorial can help those who wants to create their own blogs.
+And I refer to lots of articles then finally I have this result, I hope this tutorial can help those who want to create their own blogs.

 ### Resources